Fall semester meetups will take place every Friday from 1:00-1:45 on Zoom:

 If you’re concerned about assigning research projects and course materials from the libraries for your online course, join librarians to discuss accessing collections while campus is closed, scaffolding research assignments, building in assessment, and strategies for asynchronous and synchronous teaching to support research assignments.

-This year we are reading Small Teaching Online: Applying Learning Science in Online Classes by Flower Darby with James M. Lang which can be obtained from the library.
-We do have some physical copies so email Anne Braseby to make arrangements.
+This year we read Small Teaching Online: Applying Learning Science in Online Classes by Flower Darby with James M. Lang which can be obtained from the library.

 Small Teaching Online presents research-based teaching techniques and outlines practical and feasible applications to implement small teaching strategies that will positively impact the online classroom.

-We will meet for four sessions, reading a part of the book each week.
-Discussions will focus on what we have learned and how the strategies can be implemented in our courses.
+We met for four sessions, reading a part of the book each week.
+Discussions focused on what we learned in the chapters and how the strategies can be implemented in our courses.

 There are a variety of upcoming workshops and past recordings on campus-wide tools available to the UT Austin community.